shelleyolivia/learn-tutorials/polkadot/create-an-amm-on-polkadot-using-ink.md

 }
 ```

-The given functions help the user get an estimate of the amount of the second token that they need to lock for the given token amount.
-Here again, we use the proportion **_amountToken1 : totalToken1 : : _amountToken2 : totalToken2** to determine the amount of token1 required if we wish to lock given amount of token2 and vice-versa.
+These estimate functions help the user get an idea of the amount of a token that they need to lock for the given token amount.
+Here again, we use the proportion **_amountToken1 : totalToken1 : : _amountToken2 : totalToken2** to determine the amount of token1 required if we wish to lock a given amount of token2 and vice-versa.

 ```rust
 /// Returns amount of Token1 required when providing liquidity with _amountToken2 quantity of Token2